Hospital fire in Beijing kills at least 21 people

-At least 21 people have died after a fire broke out in Changfeng Hospital in China's capital Beijing, state media CCTV reported on Tuesday.
+At least 21 people have died in a fire that tore through a hospital in China's capital Beijing, state media CCTV reported on Tuesday.

+Amateur video shows people hanging from the façade of the building while attempting to escape the blaze which started around 1 p.m. local time (1 a.m.
+ET) in what Chinese state media described as the inpatient department of Changfeng Hospital.

 The blaze is one of the most deadly in Beijing in recent years, surpassing the toll from a fire in 2017 that killed 19 in a cramped two-story building in Daxing district in the capital's southern suburb.